 Free beach camping is extremely rare in California.
 Most beach campgrounds are managed by state parks or other organizations that charge a fee.
 There are some free dispersed camping areas along the coast, but these are usually more remote with limited facilities.

-Related read: Best Campgrounds in Southern California
+Best Campsites with Lakes in Southern California

 Published